ito-soft-design/ladder_drive/README.md

 $ cd my_project
 ```

-Created files are consisted like below the tree.
+Created files are consisted like the tree below.

 ```
 .